Vector Symbolic Architectures as a Computing Framework for Emerging Hardware: Fundamentals of HDC/VSA

-By using random vectors as representations, VSAs can exploit the concentration of measure phenomenon \cite{ledoux2001concentration,Gorban2018Blessing}, which implies that random vectors become almost orthogonal in high-dimensional vector spaces.
-This phenomenon, also sometimes called progressive precision~\cite{ComputingRandomness} or the blessing of dimensionality~\cite{Gorban2018Blessing}, ensures that the representations of different objects are automatically dissimilar.
-In the VSA literature, dissimilar representations are described by various adjectives such as unrelated, uncorrelated, approximately- or pseudo-orthogonal.
-Unlike with exact orthogonality, the dimension $N$ is not a hard limit on the number of pseudo-orthogonal vectors one can create.
+HDC/VSA uses random (strictly speaking, pseudo-random) vectors as a means for data representation.
+By using random vectors as representations, HDC/VSA can exploit the concentration of measure phenomenon \cite{ledoux2001concentration,Gorban2018Blessing}, which implies that with high probability random vectors become almost orthogonal in high-dimensional vector spaces.
+This phenomenon is sometimes called progressive precision~\cite{ComputingRandomness} or the blessing of dimensionality~\cite{Gorban2018Blessing}.
+In the case of HDC/VSA, it means that when, e.g., two objects are represented by random vectors, with high probability their representations will be almost orthogonal to each other.
+Multiply-Add-Permute uses bipolar random vectors where the $i$-th component of a vector $\mathbf{a}$ is generated i.i.d. random from the Bernoulli distribution: $a_i \sim 2\mathcal{B}(0.5)-1$.
+In the HDC/VSA literature, dissimilar representations are described by various adjectives such as unrelated, uncorrelated, approximately-, pseudo-, or quasi-orthogonal.
+Unlike exact orthogonality, the dimension $N$ is not a hard limit on the number of quasi-orthogonal vectors one can create.